rezaGM2006/BinaryForest-django/README.md

 ##### pip install django Pillow
 ##### Go to the Directory root/
 ##### Enter the command _python manage.py runserver_ to run on the local server
-##### To run, you can create file runserver.py in root/, enter the follwin code in it, and run it
+##### To run, you can create file runserver.py in root/, enter the followin code in it, and run it

 ```python